open-science-uppsala/open_science_uppsala/README.md

  * for everyone (i.e. non-scientists are also welcome)
  * for free (i.e. everyone can afford to participate)
  * at a public location (i.e. non-scientists can reach the venue)
+ * in a scholarly way (i.e. we embrace the scientific method in our discussions)

 #### What activities does Open Science Uppsala organize?